sgothel/direct_bt/README.md

 ============

 If you have any issues, please go through the [Troubleshooting Guide](TROUBLESHOOTING.md).

-If the solution is not there, please create a new issue on [Zafena ICT](https://ict.zafena.se/issues/).
+If the solution is not there, please search for an existing issue in our [Bugzilla DB](https://jausoft.com/bugzilla/describecomponents.cgi?product=Direct-BT/), please [contact us](https://jausoft.com/) for a new account to create a new entry.

 Contributing to TinyB / Direct-BT
 ===================================

 You shall agree to Developer Certificate of Origin and Sign-off your code, using a real name and e-mail address.

 Please check the [Contribution](CONTRIBUTING.md) document for more details.